Conformal welding of independent Gaussian multiplicative chaos measures: Introduction and main result

+\underline{Conditions for `good' half annuli:} To estimate the probability of the above conditions, we must relate them to the measures $\tau^{(1)}$ and $\tau^{(2)}$.
+From the explicit linear form of the Beurling-Ahlfors extension, it follows that $\Psi_1(A_t(x))$ contains a regular half-annulus of size comparable to $\psi_1(x+\rho^t)-\psi_1(x-\rho^t)$ provided that $\psi_1$ does not vary too much on scale $\rho^t$ near $x$.
+In fact, an elementary argument shows that this holds on the intersection of finitely many events of the form where $I,J\subset[0,1]$ and $c>0$ do not depend on $t$.
+Hence the event that $\Psi_1(A_t(x))$ and $\Psi_2(\widetilde{A}_s(y))$ are of comparable size, denoted $\mathrm{Size}(t,s)$, is of the form

+for some $c>0$.
+By a change of variables and simple bounds on the derivative of the Beurling-Ahlfors extension, the distortion of $F_n\circ e$ on $\Psi_1(A_t(x))$ is bounded uniformly over $n$ by

+We require the ratio of this integral to the size of $\Psi_1(A_t(x))$ squared to be bounded above by a constant.
+By partitioning the integral over dyadic squares, this ratio is bounded by an $\ell^2$ sum of terms like those on the left-hand side of \eqref{e:ShapeEvent}.
+We therefore define $\mathrm{Shape}^{(1)}(t)$ to be a suitable intersection of events of the form \eqref{e:ShapeEvent} and define $\mathrm{Shape}^{(2)}(s)$ analogously for the lower half-annulus $\widetilde{A}_s(y)$.

+The classical existence theory for quasiconformal maps would yield a solution to our welding problem if $\psi_1$ and $\psi_2$ were quasisymmetric.
+For comparison, we mention that in this case events of the form \eqref{e:ShapeEvent} would hold deterministically for all $x$ and $t$ (with an appropriate choice of constant $c>0$) verifying the shape events.
+Moreover for each $x$ and $t$ we would be able to find $y$ and $s$ such that $\psi_1(x)=\psi_2(y)$, $s$ is comparable to $t$ and \eqref{e:SizeEvent} holds.
+Then choosing a sequence $t_n=n$ would yield the required concentric annuli (the condition that $s$ is comparable to $t$ would ensure that the annuli shrink approximately geometrically).
+In the present setting, the size and shape events may fail for any choice of constants $c$.
+We therefore need a probabilistic argument that identifies suitable sequences $t_n$ and $s_n$ for which these events occur.

-We need to show that these events occur for many different values of $t$ and $s$.
+\underline{An approximate decomposition for $\tau^{(1)}$ and $\tau^{(2)}$:} We need to show that the shape and size events occur for many different values of $t$ and $s$.
 To control the dependence between events, we decompose the measures $\tau^{(1)}$ and $\tau^{(2)}$ using the hyperbolic white noise with which they are defined.

 Let $\tau^{(j)}_t$ denote the measure constructed analogously to $\tau^{(j)}$ by restricting the hyperbolic white noise to the horizontal strip $\{(u,v)\in\H\;:\;v\leq\rho^t\}$.
 For $t\geq 0$ let $B_t=[-\rho^t,\rho^t]$.
 From the definition of $\tau^{(j)}$ in \eqref{e:MeasureDef} it may seem plausible to the reader that for large $t$